kubedb/docs/docs/setup/monitoring/overview.md

 # Monitoring KubeDB Operator

 KubeDB has native support for monitoring via [Prometheus](https://prometheus.io/).
-You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scraper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor KubeDB supported databases as well as KubeDB operator itself.
+You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scraper or [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) to monitor KubeDB supported databases as well as KubeDB operator itself.
 This tutorial will show you what metrics KubeDB operator exports and how to enable monitoring for the operator itself.

 ## Overview

 KubeDB operator pod runs an [Extension API Server](https://kubernetes.io/docs/tasks/access-kubernetes-api/setup-extension-api-server/) which self hosts [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks) such as [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) and [ValidatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook).
 The extension API server exports some metrics in `/metrics` path of TLS secured `8443` port.
-KubeDB installation process creates a service with same name as KubeDB operator (i.e. `kubedb-operator`) in same namespace as the operator pod.
+KubeDB installation process creates a service with same name as KubeDB operator (i.e. `kubedb`) in same namespace as the operator pod.
 Prometheus server can use `api` endpoint of this service to scrape those metrics.

 ### Exported Metrics